 It is vacation, after all, so why not treat yourself with a chocolate and pralines tasting tour?
 There’s plenty to be learned about the city’s rich history along the way too.

-Take the Sea Dragon Airboat safari and marvel at the wildlife in the Freshwater Tributaries on St. Johns River!
+Take the Sea Dragon Airboat safari by Sea Serpent Tours and marvel at the wildlife in the Freshwater Tributaries on St. Johns River!

 As a high-speed airboat tour, it’s one of the most exhilarating ways to witness wildlife in their natural habitat.

 Keep your eyes peeled for alligators, turtles, snakes, manatees, and more as you traverse through the shallow river water.